Banner image

 I provide distance supervision services to guide and mentor future LPCs and LMFTs in trusting their intuition in the counseling room.
 I help them develop their counselor identity and find creative, fun, and healing ways to connect with clients.
 I also share some insights and experiences I wish I had learned during my educational journey and early career.

 I’m also here to help doctoral students who might need some support during the thrilling yet challenging times of finishing a tough program.
 Some doctoral programs require supervision during a practicum, but these meetings can be on a case-by-case basis, too.
-We can chat about things like your future job prospects, writing your dissertation and doing research, figuring out who your counselor educator is, dealing with PWIs and academic systems as a BIPOC student, and balancing the demands of a doctoral program, and more.
+We can chat about things like your future job prospects, writing your dissertation and doing research, figuring out who you are as a Counselor Educator, dealing with PWIs and academic systems as a BIPOC student, and balancing the demands of a doctoral program, and more.

 My supervision style is based on the Integrated Developmental Model and my teaching pedagogy mentioned above.